aryangautm/movie-recommender/README.md

     <img src="https://img.shields.io/badge/license-Apache--2.0-lightgrey" alt="License">
 </p>

-GraphRecs is a modern movie recommendation engine built on a simple yet powerful philosophy: **ratings are flawed, but relationships are meaningful.** Instead of asking "Is this movie good?", we ask "What does this movie *feel* like?".
+Cineko is a modern movie recommendation engine built on a simple yet powerful philosophy: **ratings are flawed, but relationships are meaningful.** Instead of asking "Is this movie good?", we ask "What does this movie *feel* like?".

 This project moves away from traditional star ratings and instead builds a dynamic graph network where movies are connected based on their contextual similarity.
 These connections are seeded by advanced AI and refined by community contributions, creating a recommendation system that understands nuance and personal taste.